trinker/tagger/README.md

 ### As Word Tags

-The traditional way to display tags is to incorporate them into the sentence, placing them before their respective token, separated by a forward slash (e.g., *VB/talk*).
+The traditional way to display tags is to incorporate them into the sentence, placing them after/before their respective token, separated by a forward slash (e.g., *talk/VB*).
 This is the default printing style of `tag_pos` though not truly the structure of the output.
 The user can coerce the underlying structure with the `as_word_tag` function, converting the named list of vectors into a list of part of speech